stadium-software/repeater-datagrid/README.md

 # Sample Databases & Connectors Setup
 The module can be configured to work with any data source and connector.

-The attached example application uses a two separate databases and a number of queries.
+The attached example application consists of multiple examples pages using a *Database Connector* and a *WebService Connector*.

 ## StadiumFilterData Database
 1. Use the instructions from [this repo](https://github.com/stadium-software/samples-database) to setup the database and DataGrid for this sample